 So Mark suggests that we set up benchmarks for what we need to do personally for our businesses and then, personally for ourselves.
 The book suggests developing one or two benchmarks that relate to the following activities:

 Then he suggests considering those benchmarks on a daily and monthly basis.
-Otherwise they are no better than typical New Years’ Resolutions, most of which fall by the wayside for many of us long before January is over each year.
+Otherwise, they are no better than typical New Years’ Resolutions, most of which fall by the wayside for many of us long before January is over each year.
 If you miss an activity one day, it is easy to recognize that and to be sure to do it the next.
 You can check out this ClickFunnels marketing here if you have any shortcomings when it comes to marketing.
 You can also rely on a company which has an impressive digital marketing portfolio.

 As result of attending Mark LeBlanc’s session I have developed a set of internal, personal benchmarks for activities that I know are important for me and our company.
 I’m hopeful that they last beyond the end of the month!
 I think they will.
 What is written is harder to ignore than what is merely thought.